Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 ### One container for one job

 Each of your images should be defined to execute one specific job.
-The Docker architecture favours decoupling applications as much as possible so try to separate your containers as much as possible.
+The Docker architecture favours decoupling applications as much as possible so try to separate your containers responsibilities as much as possible.
 This way you can achieve horizontal scaling, reusability, easier maintance and faster development lifecycles.

 ## Some extra useful Dockerfile instructions